Designer drug: 2005–2021

 Mephedrone and the cathinones marked somewhat of a turning point for designer drugs, turning them from little known, ineffective substances sold in head shops to powerful substances able to compete with classical drugs on the black market.
 Mephedrone especially experienced a somewhat meteoric rise in popularity in 2009 and the resulting media panic resulted in its prohibition in multiple countries.
 Following this there was a considerable emergence of other cathinones which attempted to mimic the effects of mephedrone, and with a newly attracted customer base, plenty of money to drive innovation.

 Subsequently, the market rapidly expanded, with more and more substances being detected every year.
 In 2009, the EMCDDA's early warning system discovered 24 new drugs.
 In 2010, it found another 41; in 2011, another 49; and in 2012, there were 73 more.
 In 2013, a further 81 were identified: a total of 268 new drugs in just four years.
 These have not been limited to cathinones, with 35% being cannabinoids and the rest being composed of stimulants, benzodiazepines, psychedelics, dissociatives and to a lesser extent, every other class of drugs, even ibogoids and nootropics.
 The largest group of drugs being monitored by the EMCDDA is synthetic cannabinoids, with 209 different synthetic cannabinoids reported between 2008 and 2021 - including 11 new cannabinoids identified for the first time in 2020.

-Since 2019, highly potent nitazenes (benzimidazole opioids) have proliferated as ″new synthetic opioids″ in the North American and European narcotics markets and as such have become a formative component of the opioid epidemic in the United States.
+Since 2019, highly potent nitazenes (benzimidazole opioids) have proliferated as "new synthetic opioids" in the North American and European narcotics markets and as such have become a formative component of the opioid epidemic in the United States.
 Overdoses of nitazene opioids have led to several hundred documented fatalities.

 2022–present

+In the early-to-mid 2020s, designer psychedelics such as 4-AcO-DMT (psilacetin) (found in mushroom edibles) and 4-HO-MET (metocin) and designer entactogens such as 5-MAPB have emerged and/or surged as openly marketed recreational drugs in the United States.

 In the early 2020s, safety and legal difficulty of regulating peptides spurred the growth of grey-market synthetic peptide hormone vendors.
-These peptides are marketed as non-recreational and sold for their purported anti-aging, performance enhancing and cosmetic benefits, such vendors may employ medical professionals using legal ambiguity for their operations.
+These peptides are marketed as non-recreational and sold for their purported anti-aging, performance enhancing and cosmetic benefits.
+Such vendors may employ medical professionals using legal ambiguity for their operations.